scalawithcats/scala-with-cats/src/pages/applicatives/applicative.typ

 we can zoom out and see a whole family of type classes that concern themselves with sequencing computations in different ways.
 @fig:applicatives:hierarchy shows
-the relationship between the type classes covered in this book[^cats-infographic].
+the relationship between the type classes covered in this book.

 #figure(
     image("hierarchy.png"),
     caption: [Monad type class hierarchy] )<fig:applicatives:hierarchy>

-[^cats-infographic]: See
-[Rob Norris' infographic][link-cats-infographic]
-for a the complete picture.

 Each type class in the hierarchy represents a particular set of sequencing semantics,